NI-Measurement-Plug-Ins/abstraction-layer-python/docs/FAL_in_Measurement_Plug-In.md

 ## Pre-requisites

 * Fundamental knowledge of FAL.
-* Understanding of the session management in the measurement plug-in.
+* Understanding of the session management in the measurement plug-ins.
 * Intermediate working experience in Python.

 ## Steps to implement FAL for another instrument function